ART & ORGANISM

 The Relationship of RULES to CREATIVE EXPRESSION is straightforward:

-BUT RULES are often understood as unnatural or arbitrary limits on one’s potential, as constricting ones native creativity.
+RULES are often understood as unnatural or arbitrary limits on one’s potential, as constricting ones native creativity.
 Forcing discipline on what should be playful.
 Like all such seeming contradictions there is a balance that finds different points of composure at different points in one’s life or experience.

 If one really wishes to be a master of an art, technical knowledge of it is not enough.
 One has to transcend technique so that the art becomes an “artless art” growing out of the Unconscious. ( .)
+Now look at SPREZZATURA

 “To study music we must learn the rules.